 The internet describes a pluviophile as ‘lover of rain’.
-That is somebody who finds joy and peace during rainfall.
-There is a bit of pluviophile in all of us but not all of us are really in love with rain like a true pluviophile.
+The Bengali meaning of pluviophile is “brishti premi” and the Hindi meaning is “varsha premi”.
+That means somebody who finds joy and peace during rainfall.
+There is a bit of a pluviophile in all of us but not all of us are really in love with the rain like a true pluviophile.
 Can you watch rain non-stop?
 Does a cloudy day make you happy?
 Is the monsoon your most favourite season?
 If yes, then you are definitely a person who loves rain.

 What is the personality of a pluviophile?